Frequently Asked Questions

 Who can apply for a scholarship award?

-Watershed also offers full awards specifically for artists of color, international and/or multicultural artists, and emerging artists.
-Artists who want consideration for any of these awards can indicate their interest in their Summer Residency application.
+Artists who want consideration for any of these awards can indicate this in their Summer Residency application.

-Full awards cover the residency fee and the housing fee, along with a $100 credit toward material expenses incurred through Watershed.
+Full awards cover the residency fee and the housing fee.
 Partial awards can cover up to two-thirds of the residency and housing fees.

 What are the studios like?